 Factors such as an increasing population in Derbyshire, improved life expectancy and improved mortality rates mean that more people are living longer.
 We must therefore plan to ensure our services can meet the needs of future generations.

 Deprivation

 Levels of deprivation in Derbyshire are generally lower than the England average.
 However this varies across the county with the greatest deprivation in the more densely populated eastern side of the county.
-The map below shows how deprivation varies across Derbyshire:

 Population